SUPPLEMENTAL MATERIALS FOR THIRTEEN DAYS

 1. Give your opinion of President Kennedy's leadership during the Cuban Missile Crisis and justify that opinion.
-Suggested Response: The general consensus is that President Kennedy displayed good leadership skills in this crisis and that this leadership was key in avoiding nuclear war.
+Suggested Response: The general consensus is that President Kennedy displayed excellent leadership skills in this crisis and that this leadership was key in avoiding nuclear war.
 See WHY WAS THE CUBAN MISSILE CRISIS CONSIDERED SUCH A SUCCESS FOR PRESIDENT KENNEDY?.

 2. President Kennedy and his brother Robert were very close.
 What role did this play in the crisis?
 Suggested Response: It gave President Kennedy someone he could trust completely and without any reservation.
 Of course, there were many other men involved who gave complete loyalty to the President.
 The Kennedy family is well-known for being tight-knit and loyal.